khaume/analytics_interview_test/README.md

 ## Delivery
 Please reply to the email, from which you got the link to this repo, with a link to a GitHub or GitLab repo containing your code, and please cc: `kahau@orsted.com`.
+The excercise should take no more than 2-3 hours, and the presentation during the interview should last no more than 15 minutes.